ekfchan/SolveMore/README.md

 [**_filter_dualVAP_**](manipulators/filter_dualVAP.R)

 A R script to filter the "raw" variants_combine_filters_vs_control_inMoleRefine1.smap file from a Dual-Sample VAP analysis, returing a reduced smap.
-In brief, SVs of types "_nbase", "_common", and "_segdup" are excluded, as are SVs failing Assembly Chimeric Score or not found in self-molecules, and insertions/deletions smaller than 500 bp in size.
+In brief, SVs of types `_nbase`, `_common`, and `_segdup` are excluded, as are SVs failing Assembly Chimeric Score or not found in self-molecules, and insertions/deletions smaller than 500 bp in size.
+For inversions, only those where BOTH breakpoints pass inclusion criteria are returned.

 ```sh
 Rscript filter_dualVAP.R variants_combine_filters_vs_control_inMoleRefine1.smap filteredVAP.smap